Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Evaluation of Interference Prediction

 \subsubsection{System Model}

-This is why we evaluate the predictor performance in \eqref{eq:Kalman_Predict} for the following models: \begin{itemize} \item The node locations are no longer a homogeneous PPP but show some inhomogeneity. \item The message lengths are no longer fixed to $\msglen$ but are sampled from a Poisson distribution with \mbox{parameter $\msglen$.} \end{itemize}
+We evaluate the predictor performance in \eqref{eq:Kalman_Predict} for the following models: The node locations are no longer sampled from a homogeneous PPP but show some inhomogeneity.
+The experienced small-scale fading is no longer Rayleigh but is rather Nakagami distributed.
+The message lengths are no longer fixed to $\msglen$ but are sampled from a Poisson distribution with \mbox{parameter $\msglen$.} Nodes no longer transmit independently of the channel conditions but rather depend on the channel activity.

-The modeling of the node locations is generalized by using an inhomogeneous random node distribution, in which nodes might be clustered in groups or concentrate around hotspots.
-Inhomogeneity is achieved by thinning the original PPP realizations, such that nodes with at least a certain number $k$ of neighboring nodes within a distance $r$ are kept \cite{bettstetter07:mswim}.
+The modeling of the locations is generalized by using an inhomogeneous random node distribution, in which nodes can be clustered in groups or concentrate at hotspots.
+This is achieved by thinning the original PPP realizations, such that nodes with at least a certain number $k$ of neighboring nodes within a distance $r$ are kept~\cite{bettstetter07:mswim}.
 Some examples are shown in~Fig.~\ref{Fig:Clustering} with fixed $r$ and increasing $k$.
-Note that \eqref{eq:AutocorrFunction} does not contain $\lambda$, thus changes in the node density resulting from the thinning process do neither affect the interference correlation nor the predictor design.
+Changes to the node density resulting from this thinning do neither affect the interference correlation nor the predictor design, as \eqref{eq:AutocorrFunction} does not contain~$\lambda$.
+The small-scale fading is generalized using the Nakagami distribution.
+Rayleigh fading, which was used for parameterization, corresponds to Nakagami fading with parameter $m=1$, and we evaluate two larger $m$-values representing environments with fewer reflections.
+We apply a block fading channel model, where the channel states remain constant during the channel coherence time, and change to independent values afterward.
+Many wireless technologies implement channel sensing to minimize packet collisions \cite{Rev3_a,Rev3_b}.
+Therefore, it is relevant to investigate the impact of transmissions allowed only if the sensed channel activity is below a given threshold from the transmission power.